Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe

 \section{Introduction}

 Recent observations like Supernovae Ia (SNeIa) \cite{Riess1}, cosmic microwave background (CMB)\cite{Bennet2003} , large scale structure (LSS) \cite{Hawkins2003,Tegmark2006,Cole2005} etc indicate that our universe is now going through an accelerating phase.
 This invokes scientists to believe in the existence of an exotic matter called dark energy (DE) whose negative pressure is thought to drive the late time accelerating expansion of universe.
 In fact, SNeIa observations have shown that about $70\%$ of present energy budget of universe is contributed by DE.
 The most obvious choice for DE is the cosmological constant($\Lambda$CDM model) with constant equation of state (EoS).
 But it suffers from some severe drawbacks like coincidence and fine tuning problem.
 To avoid these problems alternatively some perfect fluid models have been proposed in several research papers.
-Among them Chaplygin gas type cosmology turns out to be very promising one.
-This type of models behaves as dust in the early stage of universe while at later stage they can play the role of DE, i.e, they serve to the possible unification of dark energy and dark matter (DM) and therefore belong to the class of unified model of DE.
+One can see the review paper by K. Bamba et al \cite{Bamba2012} in this regard.
+Among these models, Chaplygin gas type cosmology turns out to be very promising one.
+This type of models behaves as dust in the early stage of universe while at later stage they can play the role of DE, i.e, they serve to be the possible unification of dark energy and dark matter (DM) and therefore belong to the class of unified model of DE.
 The original Chaplygin gas model was proposed by Kamenshchik, Moschella, and Pasquier \cite{Kamenschick2001} with EoS

 Here $P$ and $\rho$ are the pressure and density of the fluid respectively and $B$ is a constant.
 Later Bento et al.\cite{Bento2002} generalized the EoS to

 where $\alpha$($0\leq \alpha\leq 1$) generalizes from 1 to any arbitrary constant and this generalized model was called the generalized Chaplygin gas (GCG) model.
 It can be seen that the GCG almost coincide with dust $(P = 0)$ at high energy density which completely does not go with our Universe.
 Therefore, modified Chaplygin gas (MCG) was introduced with the following equation of state